 What are the possible underlying problems?

 1. We have too much debt and leverage, and far too much is concentrated in home real estate mortgages.
 Did the slanted tax exemptions do this?
 Did the innovative mortgage methods do it?
-Did we develop excess inventory of houses just by too rapid a pace of good things?
+Did we develop an excess inventory of houses just by too rapid a pace of good things?

-2. The cost of buying a house is greatly in excess of the cost of renting a comparable house, overturning a century of previous history.
+2. The cost of buying a house is greatly in excess of the cost of renting a comparable house, overturning a century of the previous history.
 Meanwhile, owner equity is less than half of national home prices.
 If prices decline, owner equity will be even less.

 3. Banks and insurance companies are becoming obsolete.
 Should we rescue them, or put them out of their misery?

 4. Wall Street got rich by doing obscure things.
 Should we punish them, or are they the only people able to save the situation?

 5. What will we do if China collapses, the cheap dollar ruins Europe, or international trade is paralyzed by protectionism?

 6. Should we revise the entire world monetary system, either by going back to a commodity-based currency, or switching to an equity-based currency?
 If that is too radical, how do we control a completely debt-based currency now that its flaws are appearing?